MabbottLab/MEGneto/ConfigParams.md

           <summary>Dftfilter</summary>
           Where: fcp_2_PreprocessingICA in setting up cfg for ft_preprocessing
           <br>
-          Meaning: “Yes” or “no” to indicate whether or not we want to apply a notch filter to the data to remove the 50Hz or 60Hz line noise components ('zeroing').
+          Meaning: “Yes” or “no” to indicate whether or not we want to apply a notch filter to the data to remove the 50Hz or 60Hz line noise components ('zeroing')
         </details>
       </li>
      <!--FILTERING PARAMETERS.DFTFREQ-->